ceezyyy/backend-notes/Framework/SpringBoot/notes/SpringBoot.md

 To add our interceptors into Spring configuration, we need to override *addInterceptors()* method inside *WebConfig* class that implements *WebMvcConfigurer:*

+The *@EnableWebMvc* annotation is used for **enabling Spring MVC in an application** and works by importing the Spring MVC Configuration from *WebMvcConfigurationSupport*.

+The XML equivalent with similar functionality is *.*

+The configuration can be customized by the *@Configuration* class implementing the *WebMvcConfigurer*:

 （这里采用 `JavaConfig` 的方式配置）

 **WebConfig.java**